 With the widespread adoption of user-centric design philosophy, evaluating designs with users becomes increasingly critical in ensuring the success of product experience.
 Usability testing is a tried-and-true method for evaluating designs directly involving users.
 It goes beyond simply asking people if they understand the system, and probes potential issues around ease of use of the system.
+Put simply, usability testing helps you locate improvements that will ensure the usability of your products is top notch.

-Common sense tells us people say one thing and do another.
+Common sense tells us that people say one thing and do another.
 This is especially true in primary research, such as user surveys and interviews, where self-reported claims are often skewed or bias-ridden.
 Usability tests attempt to investigate user behavior without intervention.
 Subtle cues such as facial expressions, body language, and implicit emotional responses are noted down.
 It takes an observatory approach traditionally used in science labs.

 Now that we’ve established the need for usability tests, let’s go deeper into how to conduct effective tests.
 Much like a scientific lab test, a typical usability test follows a rigorous process of planning, recruiting participants, running the tests, analyzing data, and reporting your findings.